tracychui/monsters-rolodex-v2/README.md

 2. Error : 'React' must be in scope when using JSX react/react-in-jsx-scope

-Should revise all .jsx file with import import React from 'react';
+Should revise all .jsx file with importing
+<code> import React from 'react'; </code>

 # Getting Started with Create React App